 If you are currently in braces it is very important to wear a mouth guard specifically designed for braces.
 Otherwise you run the risk of damaging or pulling off your braces.
 DO NOT USE BOIL & BITE MOUTH GUARDS.

-We will provide complimentary mouth guards during orthodontic treatment – just ask!
+We provide complimentary mouth guards during orthodontic treatment – just ask!

 Sports that need mouth guard protection